Public Relations, Advertising, & Applied Communication

 About

-In 2023, the locations with the highest concentration of Public Relations, Advertising, & Applied Communication degree recipients are New York, NY, South Hooksett, NH, and Washington, DC.
-In 2023, the locations with a relatively high number of Public Relations, Advertising, & Applied Communication degree recipients are Orrville, OH, Elon, NC, and South Hill, NY.
+In 2024, the locations with the highest concentration of Public Relations, Advertising, & Applied Communication degree recipients are South Hooksett, NH, New York, NY, and Boston, MA.
+In 2024, the locations with a relatively high number of Public Relations, Advertising, & Applied Communication degree recipients are Franklin, IN, South Hill, NY, and Elon, NC.
 The most common degree awarded to students studying Public Relations, Advertising, & Applied Communication is a bachelors degree.

 Institutions

 Information about the types of higher education institutions that grant degrees in Public Relations, Advertising, & Applied Communication and the types of students that study this field.
-Southern New Hampshire University awards the most degrees in Public Relations, Advertising, & Applied Communication in the US, but University of Akron Wayne College and Miami Media School have the highest percentage of degrees awarded in Public Relations, Advertising, & Applied Communication.
+Southern New Hampshire University awards the most degrees in Public Relations, Advertising, & Applied Communication in the US, but Miami Media School and Simmons College of Kentucky have the highest percentage of degrees awarded in Public Relations, Advertising, & Applied Communication.

 Institutions